 Unpaved trails Unpaved trails

-Paved trails less than 2 metres wide paved trails less than 2 meters
+Paved trails less than two metres wide paved trails less than 2 meters

 Where can I park an e-scooter or e-bike?